 What can you do instead?
 “Whether it’s their own room or their own drawer, give them the security to know that, even when they aren’t there, there is still a place for them.
 Have everything they need for their time at your home.
 Don’t make them pack a bag.
 Don’t fight over whose clothes they are.
 No matter who purchased them, they’re her clothes.
 Give her the freedom.”

 Part of effective co-parenting is finding ways to minimize conflict, and thereby minimize the impact on the children.
 Co-parenting isn’t always easy, but may have enormous benefits for your children where you can actively work together to create a healthy environment.

 We understand that divorce can be a harrowing experience emotionally, physically and logistically, which is why we have lawyers here to help.
 Having an experienced custody lawyer can make all the difference to your process.
 Because we focus solely on family law, we understand the dynamics and can help guide you through.
-Please contact Elise Buie Family Law Group, PLLC for a free consultation.
+Please contact Elise Buie Family Law Group, PLLC for a consultation.
 For more information about collaborative divorce or mediation please visit our website